localstack/docs/content/en/tools/multi-account-setups/index.md

 }
 {{< / command >}}

-If an explicit value for Account ID is not set, LocalStack uses the default value of `000000000000`.
+If no explicit Account ID is set, LocalStack falls back to default.
+In this example, no resources are returned.
-In the current example, not setting an explicit Account ID will return no resources.

 {{< command >}}
 $ awslocal ec2 describe-key-pairs